-The best way for the employers to find out required top hard skills on the resume or job application cover letter to measure how professionally you will be able to perform job responsibilities.
+The best way for the employers to find out the required top hard skills on the resume or job application cover letter is to measure how professionally you will be able to perform job responsibilities.

-Large companies find the employee hard skills valuable because of the companies filter and rank applications through applicant tracking systems (ATS).
+Large companies find the employee hard skills valuable because the companies filter and rank applications through applicant tracking systems (ATS).
 The best resume is that which uses the exact and top hard skills keywords found in the job duties.